 It depends on how you are reinstalling WordPress.
 You can either preserve all of your data and content and just reinstall WordPress core software or Delete everything and start from scratch.
 But, you must take Backup while reinstalling WordPress by whatever method you choose.

 How do I completely reset WordPress?

-There are a lot of WordPress rest Plugins are available.
-You can simply download them from the WordPress directory, install them and activate them.
-Once activate open the plugin and follow their instructions.
+There are a lot of WordPress rest Plugins available.
+You can simply download them from the WordPress directory, install them, and activate them.
+Once activated open the plugin and follow their instructions.

 Some of the best WordPress reset plugins are: